Night & Day (The Vamps album)

 Night & Day is the third studio album released by British pop rock band The Vamps, initially released as the Night Edition on 14 July 2017.
-Cited as a concept album by the band, Night & Day was released in two parts, with the Day Edition following on 13 July 2018.
+Described as a concept album by the band, Night & Day was released in two parts, with the Day Edition following on 13 July 2018.

 The Night Edition album was preceded by the release of the singles "All Night" and "Middle of the Night", and includes collaborations with Matoma, Martin Jensen, Mike Perry, Sabrina Carpenter and Joe Don Rooney.
 The album debuted at number one on the UK Albums Chart, making it the band's first number-one album.

 On 13 July 2018, they released the second part of the album titled Night & Day (Day Edition).
 It debuted at number one on the Official Scottish Albums Chart and number two on the UK Albums Chart.

 Formats

 On 3 May 2017, the band posted a video on their social media accounts detailing several formats of the Night Edition which were made available for pre-order from 5 May.
 The released versions include: